 In their work to research and share the history of Michigan State University’s campus, members of the university’s Campus Archaeology Program also have uncovered some mysterious happenings.

-CAP—one of only a few programs in the world to provide hands-on training in heritage management on a university campus—has partnered with the MSU Paranormal Society to offer a haunted campus tour.
-The Apparitions and Archaeology tour offers participants an opportunity to explore both history and hauntings.
+CAP — one of only a few programs in the world to provide hands-on training in heritage management on a university campus — has partnered with the MSU Paranormal Society to offer a haunted campus tour.
+This year’s Apparitions and Archaeology tour is available virtually and offers participants an opportunity to explore both history and hauntings of eight different campus stops.
+They will also host a Facebook live event at 7 p.m. on Oct.
+28 and invite questions from the audience.
 Scroll to explore some of MSU’s most legendary spaces.

 Could it be students from yesteryear passing by the former College Hall?
 Reports persist of phantom couples in old-fashioned dress, holding hands and walking along the walkways of Beaumont Tower on foggy mornings.
 Other apparitions include a man in tails and a stovepipe hat wandering around the tower.